‘A Practical Guide to the Law of Domain Names and Cybersquatting’ by Andrew Clemson

 ABOUT THE AUTHOR

-Andrew Clemson is a Chartered Trade Mark Attorney at Cleveland Scott York with over 12 years of experience in trade mark law and practice.
+Andrew Clemson is a Chartered Trade Mark Attorney and senior associate at Cleveland Scott York.
+He has over 12 years of experience in trade mark law and practice.

-He works with clients in the UK, Europe and globally on the full range of trade mark clearance, filing and prosecution work as well as in the contentious areas of oppositions, infringements and domain name disputes.
+He works with clients in the UK, Europe and globally on the full range of trade mark clearance, filing and prosecution work as well as in the contentious areas of infringements, oppositions and domain name disputes.